01 of 11

 A Look at the Queen City's Most Spirited Sites

 If you’re in the middle of Uptown Charlotte looking at the shimmering glass and steel, it’s easy to forget that Charlotte dates back to the 1760s.
-With a city that's over 250 years old, there's plenty of history.
+With a city that's over 250 years old, there's plenty of history—and plenty of locations rumored to be haunted by the ghosts of the Queen City's past.

-Many “haunted” sites are just local folklore with a bit of history thrown in as the starting point.
-But when multiple people over multiple time periods have consistent stories, there may be something to it.
-Here's where you'll find Charlotte's most haunted places.
+Many “haunted” sites are just local folklore with a bit of history thrown in as the starting point, but when multiple people over multiple time periods have consistent stories, there may be something to these ghost stories.
+With over 10 haunted sites to choose from, Charlotte has become known as one of the most spirited places in the United States.

 02 of 11